MariuszFerdyn/Azure-Metrics-Downloader/README.md

 AzureMetricsDownloader.exe e9xxx49 Uqxxxxm 42xxxef 0axxx041 sample-app-gateway lpm-t-agw-mf01 TotalRequests export.csv 2024-10-23_11-00 2024-10-23_15-00
 ```

-This export TotalRequests metric from resource lpm-t-agw-mf01 in sample-app-gateway resourcegroup in 0axxx041 subscryption.
+This export TotalRequests metric from resource lpm-t-agw-mf01 in sample-app-gateway resource group in 0axxx041 subscription.
 Time Range 2024-10-23 11:00 to 2024-10-23 15:00. e9xxx49 it is Application ID, with Uqxxxxm Secret in 42xxxef Tenant.
 Application must have Reader permission on resource that you want export the Metrics.

 ## Usage Scenario 2

-If you skip STartDataTime and StopData Time it will export last full hour Metrics.
-If we run it 11:10 it will export Metric from 10:00:00 to 10:59:59.
+If you skip StartDataTime and StopDataTime it will export last full hour Metrics.
+If we run it at 11:10 it will export Metric from 10:00:00 to 10:59:59.
 If we run it 11:59 it will export Metric from 10:00:00 to 10:59:59.
-It could be usefull to continiously export the metric.
+It could be useful to continuously export the metric.
 ```
 AzureMetricsDownloader.exe <<ApplicationId>> <<Secret>> <<TenantId>> <<SubscryptionID>> <<ResourceGroup>> <<ResourceName>> <<MetricName>> <<ExportFilename>> <<StartDateTime>> <<StopDateTime>>
 ```